 When Your Main Social Problem Is That You Don't Fit In

-Lacking specific interpersonal skills is one broad type of social problem.
-Another is being too shy or insecure around other people.
-The third general problem area is a little different, it's when you don't fit into the social norm, and that's what's causing you problems.
+Lacking specific interpersonal skills is a broad type of social problem.
+Another is being too shy or insecure around people.
+One problem area is a little different.
+It's when you don't fit into the social norm, and that's what's giving you trouble.

-Of course, social awkwardness, shyness, and not fitting in do sometimes go together, however there are many cases where someone feels their communication skills are fine, they're not anxious around people, but their social lives are suffering because they're different.
+Of course, social awkwardness, shyness, and not fitting in do sometimes go together, however there are many cases where someone feels their communication skills are fine, and they're not anxious around anyone, but their social lives suffer because they're different.

 The extent to which someone doesn't fit in could be very subtle and more irritating than anything.
 For example, someone may mostly be similar to their social circle, but get condescending little comments for one opinion they hold.
-In the middle of the scale might be someone who is part of a sub-culture that's not well represented in their area, and is lonely as a result.
-At the other end of the scale, someone may blatantly stand out from the norm and draw everyone's negative attention.
+In the middle of the scale might be someone who belongs to a subculture that's not well-represented in their area, and feels misunderstood and lonely.
+At the other extreme, someone may blatantly stand out from the norm and be viciously ostracized.

-The consequences can differ too.
-Like in the example above, on the mild side, all that may happen is you get some friendly teasing about it, or boring lectures from your mom.
-Many people have a difference or two that gets them this kind of light flak from others, and they mostly just put up with it.
-Another more mild consequence is someone who is left alone by others, but doesn't really have many people who want to be friends with them either.
+The consequences can vary too.
+On the mild side all that may happen is someone gets some friendly teasing about their unconventional hobbies, or boring lectures from their straight-laced mom.
+Many people have a difference or two that draws some light flak, and they mostly just put up with it.

 What can you do if your problem is that you don't fit in?
-There's no way I can control the outside world or solve everyone's problems for them, but here are my thoughts.
-The ideas in this article may also be helpful too.
-This piece will talk more about what to do when the people in your area seem to be against you, or indifferent to you as a whole.
-The article linked to below is more about more minor things like requesting some alone time at work.
-There is so overlap though:
+There's no way I can control the outside world or solve everyone's issues for them, but here are my thoughts.
+The ideas in this similar article may also be helpful too:

 Getting Away With Doing Your Own Thing Socially